sikandarqaisar/getting-started-with-docker-compose-file/README.md

-#### STEP 3 After that type localhost in search this will open your html webpage.
+#### STEP 3
+After that type localhost:80 in search this will open your html webpage.